sakthiiv/sakthiiv.github.io/content/project/esm/index.md

 ---

 <div style="font-size: 1rem !important;">
 Enterprise Strategy Management is a product that supports strategy planning, development and execution of the organizational goals.
-ESM enabled an enterprise with end to end strategic resource planning, allocation, budgeting, time tracker and reports with everything under one roof.
+ESM enables an enterprise with end to end strategic resource planning, allocation, budgeting, time tracker and reports with everything under one roof.

 **Key Responsibilities:**